-Soon after, Smith took a position at Columbia State College where she led a GED acquisition program.
-Smith was accepted into OSU’s MFA program and recalls she “was the only person in fiction workshop that had written only one story.
+Soon after, Fletcher took a position at Columbia State College where she led a GED acquisition program.
+She was accepted into OSU’s MFA program and recalls she “was the only person in fiction workshop that had written only one story.
 That was it.”
 Before that, she used the skills gained from her English degree on new play development.

-Most recently, Smith taught at Southern West Virginia Community and Technical College.
+Most recently, Fletcher taught at Southern West Virginia Community and Technical College.

 At Bluffton, she was immediately pleased by the values that that exist on campus.
 “I felt like with absolute certainty that I was going to the right place.
 [Bluffton is] a good place with good people who can agree and disagree civilly, which is very hard to find.”